eLPog/Lukas/README.md

  # Welcome  #
   My name is Lukas and programming from a hobby has become my passion.
-Currently working as Software Developer in Germany.
+Currently working as Java Developer.
 Daily coding is the best way for me to develop myself, so every new day broadens my programming knowledge.
-  Below You can find some of my old projects.

-   ## Technologies I use: ##
+In my daily work, I use:

 * JAVA
 * SpringBoot
+* Hibernate
+* SQL
+* JUnit
+* GIT

+I always keep in mind the importance of good practices:
+* DRY, SOLID, KISS, OOP, Yagni
+* Code Reviews
+* Good Documentation

+In addition to these, I am familiar with:
-  * JavaScript (EcmaSript 6)
+* JavaScript (ECMAScript 6)
 * React JS
 * Node JS
 * Express JS
-  * Hibernate
 * TypeScript
-  * SQL
+* Python
-  * Redux / Redux toolkit
-  * GIT
+* Maven
 * HTML, CSS
-  * Good practices: DRY, SOLID, KISS, OOP

    Below is a short description of my public repositories.